mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

        [ 289, 1524]])
 ```

 Now, the false positive rate gets better, while the true positive rate remains acceptable.
-We stop here, leaving another approach for the homework section.
+We stop here, leaving an alternative approach for the homework section.

 ```
 In [21]: tp4 = conf4[1, 1]/sum(conf4[1, :])